 - You should leave each treatment session feeling better, with either improved function such as being able to walk without your crutches or stand on one leg, or reduced pain (or hopefully both).

 - You will be given gentle exercises to help your pelvic stability once the pain has reduced.
-Exercises on their own if you have a lot of pain are usually not effective as the pain stops the muscles from working properly, and exercises do not make joints which are in the wrong position or are stuck move normally.
+Exercises on their own if you have a lot of pain are usually not effective as the pain stops the muscles from working properly.

 - As you recover, your exercise programme will be adapted to suit your individual needs until you get back to normal.
 For more information about exercise and PGP please click here.